IonicaBizau/gh-repeat/README.md

  - `repo-progress` (err, data): Emitted running the request to a repository (if it was a success, the error will be `null`).
  - `done` (err, data): Emitted after all the requests are executed.

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :dizzy: Where is this library used?
+If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`fork-me`](https://github.com/IonicaBizau/fork-me#readme)—Delete multiple GitHub repositories.
+ - [`gh-destroy`](https://github.com/IonicaBizau/gh-destroy#readme)—Delete multiple GitHub repositories.
+ - [`gh-fork`](https://github.com/IonicaBizau/gh-fork#readme)—Forks the specified repositories in a known account.

 ## :scroll: License

 [MIT][license] © [Ionică Bizău][website]

 [paypal-donations]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RVXDDLKKLQRJW
 [donate-now]: http://i.imgur.com/6cMbHOC.png